 A similar story to the “Wolf of Wall Street” and also inspired by Jordan Belfort, but completely fictitious.
 Boiler room shows how young stock brokers can manipulate average investors into buying worthless securities.
 The film follows a college dropout who joins the ranks of a small stock brokerage firm and witnesses the blatant exploitation of investors.

 A heart warming biographical drama of Chris Gardner overcoming adversity and homelessness with his son.
 His journey from struggling salesman to risking it all on an unpaid stockbroker internship, with minimal chances of success, is truly amazing.
 His inspiring story will motivate you to bust through life’s struggles, achieve your goals, and find your path to happiness.

 No Finance movie list would be complete without the original classic “Wall Street”.
-Many first time watchers in the 80’s may think it’s boring, especially if you don’t understand the terminology or how the markets work.
-If you’re reading this, rewatch this movie and it’ll instantly become a classic.
-Just like many involved in the stock market of the 80s and 90s.
+Many first time watchers nowadays may think it’s boring, especially if you don’t understand the terminology or how the markets worked in the 80s.
+If your a Gen X or older, rewatch this movie and it’ll instantly become a classic.
 Wall Street is the tale of a rookie stockbroker taking on a well respected investing tycoon.
 The film has become the archetypal portrayal of 1980’s investing.